jafreedman12/jafreedman12.github.io/musings/error-and-uncertainty.md

-- ## What strategies might geographers use to fulfill those responsibilities? spatial autocorrelation -- relationships of errors at different places --> spatial elevation errors in DEMS often happen in patterns, not every unique pixel
+- ## What strategies might geographers use to fulfill those responsibilities?
+- spatial autocorrelation -- relationships of errors at different places --> spatial elevation errors in DEMS often happen in patterns, not every unique pixel
+- Confusion matrices
+- accuracy and precision -- GPS that always gives same reading @ elevation (precise), but is 5m too high (inaccurate)

 ### Works cited: